A-725-K/AdventOfCode/2024/lesson_learned.md

 I spent quite some time before understanding that the Cartesian product was the operation I was looking for.
 Moreover, I managed to visualize the difference between DFS and BFS and how they solve different kind of problems sometimes.
-For part 2 I resorted once again to one of the top-player Youtube videos to get some insights.
+For part 2 I resorted once again to one of the top-player YouTube videos to get some insights.
 Turned out this time I needed more than just a peek, but it has been very worth it.
 The monster has been overcome also for this year.
 Eventually, the first part computes in ~30s while the second only takes milliseconds, and it